josephluck/resourceful/README.md

 }
 ```

-A resource can be configured by passing zero more configuration options as follows, with all options falling back to the defaults shown above if not specified.
+A resource can be configured by passing zero or more configuration options as follows, with all options falling back to the defaults shown above if not specified.

 ```js
 const people = new ResourceXhr({